-The North Carolina-based Bucket Brothers—Logan and Casey Valleroy—have captivated audiences since 2012 with their sophisticated arrangements, seamless improvisation, and beyond-their-years mastery of jazz.
+The Virginia-based Bucket Brothers—Logan and Casey Valleroy—have captivated audiences since 2012 with their sophisticated arrangements, seamless improvisation, and beyond-their-years mastery of jazz.
 Fans enthuse over their musicianship, composure, and stage presence.
-Both brothers display a depth of musical understanding and an ability to listen to one another that is rare at such a young age.
-The hard-working Bucket Brothers average about 30 performances a year.

 "These boys are off-the-charts talented!"